mortie23/sas-geocode/README.md

 ### Now with SAS

-Here is a way to do it manially.
+Here is a way to do it manually.
 Surely you have a list of addresses in a table/file/dataset and you want to loop through these and generate the URL from the input data.
 So far this example hasn't built this level of automation.
 Pull requests welcome.

 ```sas